BANDÔ MITSUGORÔ X

 Career:

-September 1962: he makes his first appearance on stage, receiving the name of Bandô Yasosuke V during a special name-taking ceremony for 3 generations of actors belonging to the Yamatoya guild (Yamatoya Sandai Shûmei); Bandô Minosuke VI takes the name of Bandô Mitsugorô VIII and Bandô Yasosuke IV becomes Bandô Minosuke VII.
+September 1962: he made his first appearance on stage, receiving the name of Bandô Yasosuke V during a special name-taking ceremony for 3 generations of actors belonging to the Yamatoya guild (Yamatoya Sandai Shûmei); Bandô Minosuke VI took the name of Bandô Mitsugorô VIII and Bandô Yasosuke IV became Bandô Minosuke VII.

-Summer 1985: tour in the USA; Yasosuke plays the roles of Kamo no Saburô, the countryman, Akugorô and the medium Sakaki in "Shibaraku", "Tachi Nusubito", "Sakurahime Azuma Bunshô" and "Tsuchi Gumo", which celebrate the shûmei in the USA of Ichikawa Danjûrô XII [more details].
+Summer 1985: tour in the USA; Yasosuke played the roles of Kamo no Saburô, the countryman, Akugorô and the medium Sakaki in "Shibaraku", "Tachi Nusubito", "Sakurahime Azuma Bunshô" and "Tsuchi-gumo", which were staged to celebrate the shûmei in the USA of Ichikawa Danjûrô XII [more details].

-April 1987: Yasosuke plays the role of Umeômaru at the Shinkabukiza (Ôsaka) in the "Kurumabiki" scene of the classic "Sugawara Denju Tenarai Kagami".
+April 1987: Yasosuke played the role of Umeômaru at the Ôsaka Shinkabukiza in the "Kurumabiki" scene of the classic "Sugawara Denju Tenarai Kagami".

-September 1987: Yasosuke plays for the first time the prestigious role of Rampei in the play "Rampei Monogurui", which is staged at the Kabukiza.
+September 1987: Yasosuke played for the first time the prestigious role of Ranpei in the drama "Ranpei Monogurui", which was staged at the Kabukiza.

-June 1989: the drama "Kaidan Botan Dôrô" using Ônishi Nobuyuki's script is staged for the first time with a full Kabuki casting, at the Shimbashi Embujô; Yasosuke plays the role of Miyanobe Genjirô [casting].
+June 1989: the drama "Kaidan Botan Dôrô" using Ônishi Nobuyuki's script was staged for the first time with a full Kabuki casting, at the Shinbashi Enbujô; Yasosuke played the role of Miyanobe Genjirô [casting].

 October 1989: tour in Europe.